-When staff members interact with students, staff are in a position of trust and power.
+When employees interact with students, staff are in a position of trust and power.
 These relationships must not jeopardize the effective functioning of the University by the appearance of either favoritism or unfairness in the exercise of professional judgment.
-In relationships with students, the staff member is expected to be aware of his/her professional responsibilities and to avoid apparent or actual conflict of interest, favoritism or bias.
+In relationships with students, the employee is expected to be aware of his/her professional responsibilities and to avoid apparent or actual conflict of interest, favoritism or bias.

-Consensual sexual relationships are prohibited between a student and a staff member who is in a position to exercise power or authority over that student.
-Efforts by staff members to initiate these relationships are also prohibited.
-Violations of this policy by a staff member is grounds for the Performance Management process, up to and including discharge.
+Consensual sexual relationships are prohibited between a student and an employee who is in a position to exercise power or authority over that student.
+Efforts by employees to initiate these relationships are also prohibited.
+Violations of this policy by an employee is grounds for the Performance Management process, up to and including discharge.

-Consensual sexual relationships between a student and a staff member who is not in a position to exercise direct power or authority over that student may also be inappropriate.
-Any staff member who engages in such a relationship must accept responsibility for assuring that it does not result in a conflict of interest or raise other issues of professionalism.
-In cases of doubt, advice and counsel should be sought from the EAD or Employee Relations.
+Consensual sexual relationships between a student and an employee who is not in a position to exercise direct power or authority over that student may also be inappropriate.
+Any employee who engages in such a relationship must accept responsibility for assuring that it does not result in a conflict of interest or raise other issues of professionalism.
+In cases of doubt, advice and counsel should be sought from the EAD or a Human Resources Consultant.

-If a relationship is deemed to be inappropriate under these guidelines, the appropriate department head or next level of administrator, after consultation with the EAD and Employee Relations, will take appropriate action.
+If a relationship is deemed to be inappropriate under these guidelines, the appropriate department head or next level of administrator, after consultation with the EAD and a Human Resources Consultant will take appropriate action.
 Actions taken may include, but are not limited to, an agreed upon transfer, a change in shift, a change in reporting structure, the Performance Management process or discharge.

-If staff, whether or not involved in the relationship, believe they have been, or are being, adversely affected, they are encouraged to contact the EAD or Employee Relations.
+If an employee, whether or not involved in the relationship, believe they have been, or are being, adversely affected, they are encouraged to contact the EAD or a Human Resources Consultant.

-When relationships develop into situations that may be viewed as harassment or discrimination, staff members should refer to the Anti-Harassment Policy and the Equal Opportunity and Affirmative Action Policy.
-If questions or concerns arise regarding potential harassment or discrimination, the staff member should contact the EAD.
+When relationships develop into situations that may be viewed as harassment or discrimination, employees should refer to the Anti-Harassment Policy and the Equal Opportunity and Affirmative Action Policy.
+If questions or concerns arise regarding potential harassment or discrimination, the employee should contact the EAD.

 Approved by Traci K. Nordberg, Chief Human Resources Officer and Associate Vice Chancellor